 1. Cake tins

 There are many tins on the market of all shapes, sizes and materials.
 At BBC Good Food, we prefer heavy-duty tins, like springform cake pans.
 Dark-coloured silicone bakeware has a tendency to absorb heat and make the sides of the cake dark.
 It's essential to use the correct tin size and shape stated in the recipe, or cooking times will need to be adjusted.
+Read our review of cake tins.

 2. Cooling rack